justincbagley/piranha/lib/README.md

 	*   **input** - Asks the user for input
 	*   **header** - Prints a header to help format logs

-2. **Sourcing Additional Files** - This script reads a list of additional files and sources them.
+2. **Sourcing Additional Files:** This script reads a list of additional files and sources them.

 ## setupScriptFunctions.sh